top of page

 Royal Society Wolfson Fellow

 Felicity read Pharmacology at the University of Sunderland, where she also embarked on an industrial placement year at Bayer Pharmaceuticals.
 After completing her BSc (Hons), she studied for a Ph.D. in Pharmacology at Queen Mary University London, supported by the British Heart Foundation (BHF).
 Felicity was then awarded a BHF Junior Research Fellowship and in 2007 joined Imperial College London to take up a BBSRC-funded Lectureship position in the Centre for Integrative Mammalian Physiology and Pharmacology.
 This was shortly followed by a senior lectureship and the appointment to Deputy Head of The Centre of Neurodegeneration & Neuroinflammation.
 In 2013 she accepted an academic position with tenure at Louisiana State University Health Sciences Center-Shreveport (USA) and was appointed Director of The Small Animal Imaging Facility.
-Felicity joined Brunel University London in 2019 as Professor of Pharmacology and Royal Society Wolfson Fellow, and is also the Director of The Centre for Inflammation Research and Translational Medicine (CIRTM).
+Felicity joined Brunel University of London in 2019 as Professor of Pharmacology and Royal Society Wolfson Fellow, and is also the Director of The Centre for Inflammation Research and Translational Medicine (CIRTM).

 Throughout her academic career, Felicity has worked with, and served on, numerous national and international research councils, medical charities and learned societies.
 She has published widely in her field and received a number of awards and honours for her work.
 She is a Fellow of the British Pharmacological Society and of the Royal Society of Biology.
 Felicity continues to be actively involved in public and patient organizations which has been immensely instructive for her research.
 She is also dedicated to promoting mentoring and collaborative research, along with facilitating mentoring of post-doctoral research fellows and early-career investigators.